pulumi/registry/themes/default/content/registry/packages/confluent/_index.md

 ---
-title: Confluent Cloud
+title: Confluent
-meta_desc: Provides an overview of the Confluent Cloud Provider for Pulumi.
+meta_desc: Provides an overview of the Confluent Provider for Pulumi.
 layout: overview
 ---